 Importantly, as the Portuguese sailors navigated the world, they charted their progress, providing future generations with valuable thoughts about where they had been, the challenges they faced and maps displaying the literal paths forward.
-It is our hope that this 17th international conference provides some of the very same outcomes for attendees.
+It is our hope that the 17th international conference provided some of the very same outcomes for attendees.

-As for the program itself we have some new features for this conference that we hope interest you:
+As for the program itself we had some new features for the conference that we hope interested you:

-· On Day 1, there is a morning workshop labelled “IPEBLA BASICS.”
-The aim of that workshop is to set a framework for first time attendees or those wishing for a “refresh.”
-The session will review the “basic” principles of retirement, benefits and executive compensation in a few jurisdictions with some comparative analysis.
+· On Day 1, there was a morning workshop labelled “IPEBLA BASICS.”
+The aim of that workshop was to set a framework for first time attendees or those wishing for a “refresh.”
+The session reviewed the “basic” principles of retirement, benefits and executive compensation in a few jurisdictions with some comparative analysis.

-· On Day 1, Day 2 and Day 3, a track of workshops is labelled “IPEBLA EC”, a new Executive Compensation workshop track for attendees who practice largely or exclusively in the executive compensation area, or who find those topics interesting.
+· On Day 1, Day 2 and Day 3, a track of workshops, labelled “IPEBLA EC”, a new Executive Compensation workshop track for attendees who practice largely or exclusively in the executive compensation area, or who find those topics interesting.

-· On Day 2, the morning plenary session will be presented in a “Point/Counterpoint” style.
-That style will be repeated in the workshops labelled “IPEBLA 2.0” at points throughout the remainder of Day 2 and Day 3.
-These sessions will be highly interactive; please review the prepared session materials in advance, as the speakers will only provide limited background and launch quickly into conversation.
-Delegate participation in the conversation is highly encouraged.
+· On Day 2, the morning plenary session was presented in a “Point/Counterpoint” style.
+That style was repeated in the workshops labelled “IPEBLA 2.0” at points throughout the remainder of Day 2 and Day 3.
+These sessions were highly interactive.
+Delegate participation in the conversation was highly encouraged.

-· Finally, if there is a session that you missed, or feel you would like repeated, please let us know – should there be enough interest, encore presentations can be done by webinar!
+· Finally, if there was a session that you missed, or feel you would like repeating, please let us know – should there be enough interest, encore presentations can be done by webinar!